 Some subject areas may have provided a list of potential topics for you to explore.
 If this exists for your course, it will be in your module area on Brightspace.

 Once you have a topic, you can develop potential research questions.
 This establishes what you want to find out and should be something that you can answer through your dissertation.
-Use post-it notes to think of different ways to describe your most important words (also known as key concepts or keywords), or use the downloadable worksheet below.
-That will get you ready for step 2!
+Use post-it notes to think of different ways to describe your most important words (also known as key concepts or keywords), or try mind-mapping.

 Once you have a research question in mind, try mind-mapping to identify related questions and gaps in your knowledge.